NOI-SL/contest-solutions/README.md

 2. **Github Releases**
     You can go to the releases page and download the zip files created for each contest.

-## Accessing the solutions after 2023
+## Accessing the solutions from 2023
 1. **Repository Branches**
     You can switch to the 2023 branch .
     In there you can find the directory relevant to each contest.